sightmachine/sightmachine-sdk/docs/commonly_used_data_types/run.md

 The minimum value recorded during the run.

 #### normal
-A measure of the normal distribution of the values recorded during the run
+A measure of the normal distribution of the values recorded during the run.